 The sabil is raised on a circular base and has concave windows facing the street.
 Its windows are covered with bronze lattices that were originally gilt and the wide segments of its large eave resembles the petals of a flower.

 Al-Ayvansarayi, Hafiz Hüseyin.
 The Garden of the Mosques: Hafiz Hüseyin Al-Ayvansarayi's Guide to the Muslim Monuments of Ottoman Istanbul.
-25. Howard Crane, trans.
-Leiden; Boston; Köln: Brill, 2000.
+Translated by Howard Crane, 25.
+Leiden: Brill, 2000.

 Dunden bugune Istanbul ansiklopedisi,Vol. V, 190-193.Ankara: Kultur Bakanligi, 1993-1995 and Istanbul: Tarih Vakfi, 1993.